 - The best way to adopt an integrated "team" approach to claims handling

-Mr. Augustine represents a vast array of nationwide clients throughout the State of Florida.
-He provides multiple courses in workers' compensation to both employers and claims handling entities through out the country.
+Mr. Augustine represents a vast array of nationwide clients, as well as provides multiple courses in workers' compensation to both employers and claims handling entities through out the country.

-Mr. Augustine is currently Chairman of the Florida Bar Workers' Compensation Board Certification committee and Vice-Chairman of the Workers' Compensatoin Rules Advisory Committee, as well as a member of the Executive Council of the Workers’ Compensation Section of the Florida Bar.
+Mr. Augustine is past-Chairman of the Florida Bar Workers' Compensation Board Certification committee and Vice-Chairman of the Workers' Compensatoin Rules Advisory Committee, as well as a member of the Executive Council of the Workers’ Compensation Section of the Florida Bar.

 This program has been approved for 1.5 re-certification credit hours for HRCI's PHR and SPHR designations through the HR Certification Institute.
 For more information about certification or re-certification, please visit the HR Certification Institute website at www.hrci.org.
 The use of this seal is not an endorsement by HRCI of the quality of the program.
 It means that this program has met HRCIs criteria to be pre-approved for re-certification credit.